 * The B-1B initially proved very controversial in service.
 There were a number of losses from accidents, along with high-profile groundings due to such problems as fuel leaks.
 The DAS system was particularly troublesome, demanding a series of expensive upgrades.
 Even after the worst problems were worked out, the bomber's availability rate was low, ground crews admitting that the big, complicated machine was maintenance-intensive.
 The Air Force defended the program, accurately pointing out that even the good old dependable B-52 had suffered its share of teething problems in its early days, and that inadequate funding for B-1 spares was a big part of the availability problem.
 However, the criticisms continued.
 As if to add to the USAF's embarrassment, the B-1B did not see combat service during the Gulf War in 1991, the B-52 performing all the heavy bomber strikes, despite the fact that the B-1B had in principle a conventional attack capability.

 The bomber had been qualified early on to carry Mark 80 series "iron" bombs and comparable mines.
 The smaller Mark 82 225-kilogram (500-pound) bombs, and the Mark 62 mines based on the Mark 82, are carried in what amounts to a "clip", known as a "Conventional Bomb Module (CBM)".
 Each CBM can store 28 munitions and one CBM can be loaded into each weapons bay, for a total warload of 84 munitions.
 The big 900-kilogram (2,000-pound) Mark 84 bombs, and the comparable Mark 65 mines, are carried on a "Conventional Rotary Launcher (CRL)".
 Each CRL can carry 8 munitions, for a total warload of 24 munitions.
 More munitions could be carried on the external hardpoints, but as noted they've never been fitted in practice.

 Incidentally, reloading munitions into a Bone is, or at least was, a troublesome procedure.
 According to the story, since the B-1 was originally designed for the strategic nuclear strike role, not a lot of thought was given to the reloading issue; the assumption was that after the first wave of strikes, the B-1B would have nowhere left to go to reload.
-That seems a little short-sighted and may be a rumor.
+That seems a little short-sighted, and may be a tale.